 But have you ever considered using existing content to supplement your blog’s editorial calendar?

-Refreshing old content is an easy way to keep your blog relevant to readers and optimized for SEO.
+Refreshing old blog content is an easy way to keep your blog relevant to readers and optimized for SEO.
 A post that’s three or four years old can still be interesting and useful if you take some time to update the content.
 Here are a few tips:

 Read through the post and make sure all the facts and figures are still up-to-date and accurate.
 Perhaps there is a more recent statistic you could use, or a new study you can link to.

-- Add a fresh quote – Look for opportunities to add a fresh point of view to the article.
+Look for opportunities to add a fresh point of view to the article.
 Tap your organization’s subject matter experts (SMEs) for opinions or new research that could add value to the post.

-- Add new media – Look for related videos that can support the story – adding videos to a blog post or web page can boost user engagement.
+Look for related videos that can support the story – adding videos to a blog post or web page can boost user engagement.
 Or, if you don’t have video content, try finding new photos or images that will give the post a fresh look.

-- Update the publication date – Once you’ve made your changes, be sure to update the article’s timestamp.
+Once you’ve made your changes, be sure to update the article’s timestamp.
 This can help boost the article’s ranking on Google, as the search engine sees it as fresh content.
 If your blog platform doesn’t give the option to have the updated publication date alongside the original, we recommend adding an editor’s note in the post mentioning you have updated it from the original version.